JCMexplains/writing-for-success-2023/textbook.md

 #### Writing Application

 Write a one-page biography.
-Make sure to identify people, places, and dates and capitalize correctly.
+Include people, places, and dates and make sure to capitalize them correctly.

 ## 2.5 Pronouns